 Difference between a Salesforce CoE and a Design Authority(DA)

 For a Design authority to be effective, it requires;

 - Executive sponsorship

 - Both technical and business expertise

-- Members to hold accountability for their respective organisations
+- Members are to be held accountable for their respective organizations.

 - Credibility and influence within the enterprise